COSSAS/SOARCA/docs/content/en/docs/soarca-extensions/fin-python-library.md

 date: 2024-04-10
 ---

-For documentation about the fin protocol we refer the reader to de documention page of [SOARCA](https://cossas.github.io/SOARCA/docs/soarca-extensions/fin-protocol/)
+For the documentation about the Fin protocol we refer the reader to de documention page of [SOARCA Fin Protocol](https://cossas.github.io/SOARCA/docs/soarca-extensions/fin-protocol/)

 ## Quick Start

-To use the SOARCA Fin library use the following command to install the library using pip:
+To include the SOARCA Fin library, you can use the following command to install it via pip:

 ```bash
 pip install soarca-fin-library
 ```